 Who gets Custody of a Child in Divorce?

 It is the custody arrangement that decides who will make the final decisions, either the court or the parents.
-Custody considerations is one of the complicated process, after a legal separation.
+Custody considerations are one of the complicated processes, after a legal separation.
 Generally, the court gives priority to the child’s interest first.

 The parents as the Decision-Maker